AlfredBeit/prophet_mc/README.md

 # prophet_mc
-Paralellized time-series prediction using fbprophet
+Paralellized time-series prediction using fbprophet in R